crazy4pi314/crazy4pi314.github.io/pages/contact.md

 ### Speaker Requests

-To contact me via email for speaking/teaching opportunities: sckaiser [at] sckaiser.com.
+Please reach out via LinkedIn for speaking/teaching opportunities.
-My biggest rule is I will not participate in an event that does not:
+I am especially interested in events that:

 - Have an enforceable code of conduct
 - Make a best effort to have diverse speakers and participants